image

 Industries with strict regulatory compliance

-Regulated industries benefit from waterfall’s structured approach healthcare and medical device development, aerospace and defence projects and financial services with stringent compliance needs.
+Regulated industries such as healthcare and medical device development, aerospace and defence and financial services with strict compliance requirements often adopt the waterfall methodology.
+These fields often require extensive documentation and adherence to specific protocols.

 Large-scale, complex projects with fixed timelines